When Booking Your Flight

 During the Flight

 Distractions are the name of the game at this age!
 I recommend a different toy/activity for every 30mins to 1hr.
 Bring a few of there favorite toys, coloring book, reading books, and flash cards.
-You know their attention spans are very short and I have found that buying some cheap new toys holds their attention a little longer since they have to figure it out.
+You know their attention spans are very short and I have found that buying some cheap new toys (hello $1 store) holds their attention a little longer since they have to figure it out.
 To make the excitement of these last even longer, wrap them if you have time, toddlers get so excited by unwrapping things!
 Dont't have time to figure out what to pack?
 Let Penguino Travel curate a special box of activities and snacks for you.
-Use promo code: thetravelingchild for free shipping.
+Use promo code: thetravelingchild for 10% off.

 Get up and walk around!
 Toddlers love waving and saying hi to everyone they see so if you see them begin to get antsy take a few laps up and down the aisle.